April travel insurance USA review: detailed analysis of coverage, limits and pricing

 How much does April travel insurance cost?

-Mid-range. $88 for 8 days in Europe at 30, rising to $311 at 60 for the same trip.
+Mid-range. $88 for 8 days in Europe at age 30, rising to $311 at age 60 for the same trip.

 Pricing looks consistent at first glance.
 Same structure, same tiers, predictable increases.
+But the numbers do not really match the coverage, especially for medical expenses.

 Price analysis